Pet Home Service Faqs

 Yes please let us know if they are any special requests while we are in your home or otherwise.

-Can I change my mind at anytime?
+Can I change my mind at any time?

 Can children be present?

 Children learn responsibility and love in caring for their family pet.
 Similarly, aging, illness, and death provide rich lessons about the cycle of life.
 Just as with their adult caretakers, children can be taught techniques to remain involved with their animal friend’s care so they feel important and even inspired by this tender and memorable time.
-Depending upon your child’s age and temperament , the advice/recommendation of your hospice team, and your careful preparation, consider allowing them to be present at the time of death.
+Depending upon your child’s age and temperament, the advice/recommendation of your hospice team, and your careful preparation, consider allowing them to be present at the time of death.
 If you would like another opinion about how to assist in their coping and grief work, a child therapist can be considered. (taken from IAAHPC)

 Do we get a keepsake from our pet?

-Yes we include one clay paw print in our service fee(additional paw prints are $10 each), we usually add the pet’s name but any other information can be added as well, we can also clip some hair for you to keep just let us know.
+Yes, we include one paw print (additional paw prints are $10 each), we can also clip some hair for you to keep just let us know.

 What should I do if my pet dies at home?